Position Title: Maine Field Coordinator

 - Proficiency with technological operations, including Microsoft Office suite, handheld GPS units, and ESRI ArcGIS mapping software

-- Proficiency with tree identification, sawyer skills and/or hazard tree assessment experience preferred
+- Proficiency with tree identification, sawyer skills and/or hazard tree assessment experience

-- Current Wilderness First Aid certification
+- Current Wilderness First Aid certification (training may be available)

 - Excellent organizational, analytical, and critical thinking skills